DennisdelRioCarbo/Team-11/README.md

 ## Machine Learning
 - Refer to `framingham_ml.ipynb` file for code.

 ### Preliminary data preprocessing
 For the data preprocessing the data was imported from the database in *AWS* and connected to *postgresql* using *sqlalchemy*.
 The data was checked for duplicate and null values.
-The null valued were dropped and there were no duplicate entries.
+The null values were dropped and there were no duplicate entries.
 The column 'male' was changed to 'sex' for clarity.
 This part of the preprocessing was done when the data was imported to the database.

 Given the difference in values  and that some features are continuous and some are categorical the data was standardized using *scikitlearn StandardScaler*.